Why choose this course?

 Careers and employability

-91.4% of UH Economics graduates are in employment or further study 15 months after graduating from their 1st degree (Source: Graduate Outcomes Survey 2018-19)” and the average salary of our economics students after graduation is £25,000 (UNISTATS 2019).
+85% of Hertfordshire economics graduates are in employment or further study 15 months after graduating (Graduate Outcomes Survey 2018-19) and the average salary of our economics students 15 months after graduation is £25,000 (Graduate Outcomes Survey 2017-2018).

-Many of our graduates have found work in the public sector and private sector, in roles such as:
+Many of our graduates have found work in the public sector and private sector, in roles such as Financial Consultant, Business Development Manager, Finance Graduate Trainee, Junior Financial Analyst, Stockbroker and Wealth Adviser.

-Our graduates have gone on to work for reputable employers, such as:
+Our graduates have also gone on to work for reputable employers such as HMRC, Citibank, Royal Bank of Scotland, Santander, Hilton Worldwide and Engie Futures.

 Our aim is not only to teach you the principles of economic theory but how to use those theories in practical business environments.
 This is the reason why so many of our students thrive in industry after graduation.